varnish/Varnish-Book/varnish_sysadmin.rst

         As most of the parameters can be left unchanged, we will not go through all of them, but take a look at the list "param.show" gives you to get an impression of what they can do.

-XXX: Add stuff!
-A lot of stuff!
-(My great intellect shines through in that sentence, doesn't it? - K)

 Timers